Perturbation analysis of sub/super hedging problems: Preliminary results

-If the total variation of a measure $\mu\in(\Mm_h)_+(\Omega)$ is equal to one then $\mu\in\Pp_h(\Omega)$, a set of Borel probability measures that integrate $h$ to a finite constant.
+If the total variation of a measure $\mu\in(\Mm_h)_+(\Omega)$ is equal to one then $\mu\in\Pp_h(\Omega)$, where~$\Pp_h(\Omega)$ denotes the set of Borel probability measures that integrate $h$ to a finite constant.
 We now define a notion of arbitrage in this abstract market, using notation introduced in Definition~\ref{defn:cones}. \begin{definition} There is no strong model-independent arbitrage on~$\Mf$ if $\inf\rho(m)\geq 0$ for all $m\in \Mf_+$, and $\inf\rho(m)>0$ for all $m\in \Mf_{++}$. \end{definition} This definition is inspired by, yet stronger than, that of absence of model-independent arbitrage in~\cite[Definition 2.1]{DH07}, which holds if $\rho(m) \geq 0$ for all $m\in \Mf_+$.
-In order to avoid the degenerate situation $\rho(m) = 0$ for all $m\in \Mf_+$ we make the following assumption: \begin{assumption} There exists a traded claim $m_0\in \Mf$ with $m_0(\omega) >0$ for all $\omega\in \Omega$ and $\rho(m_0) > 0$. \end{assumption} In particular Assumption~\ref{assumption:risklessBond} holds when there is a riskless bond available on the market, and implies that the two statements in Definition~\ref{dfn:MIArb} are equivalent.
-In general~$\rho$ is a set-valued function, but the following restricts its range: \begin{theorem} \cite[Theorem 3]{Clark93} Under Assumption~\ref{assumption:risklessBond}, absence of strong model-independent arbitrage holds if and only if~$\rho$, defined in~\eqref{eq:pricingOperator}, is strictly positive, linear and uniquely defined. \end{theorem} An earlier version of this theorem for Ross' No Arbitrage was proved by Kreps~\cite{Kreps81}.
+In order to avoid the degenerate situation $\rho(m) = 0$ for all $m\in \Mf_+$ we make the following assumption: \begin{assumption} There exists a traded claim $m_0\in \Mf$ with $m_0(\omega) >0$ for all $\omega\in \Omega$ and $\rho(m_0) > 0$. \end{assumption} Assumption~\ref{assumption:risklessBond} holds if a riskless bond is available on the market and implies that the two statements in Definition~\ref{dfn:MIArb} are equivalent.
+In general~$\rho$ is a set-valued function, but the following restricts its range: \begin{proposition} \cite[Theorem~3]{Clark93} Under Assumption~\ref{assumption:risklessBond}, absence of strong model-independent arbitrage holds if and only if~$\rho$, defined in~\eqref{eq:pricingOperator}, is strictly positive, linear and uniquely defined. \end{proposition} An earlier version of this theorem for Ross' No Arbitrage was proved by \cite{Kreps81}.
 Let us define the set of feasible claims, i.e. traded claims available at non-positive prices, as